Go to page top

 How do I give feedback?

-At the end of each module there are some questions that we would be very grateful if you could complete so we can measure what people have gained the toolkit.
+At the end of each module there are some questions that we would be very grateful if you could complete so we can measure what people have gained from the toolkit.
 This will help us to show whether the toolkit has made a difference to people and to make the case for further support or funding.
 We also plan to improve the toolkit based on responses.
 All answers to these questions will be anonymous.